[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 Now, let’s move on to the second grammar!

-Korean people use this expression when they convey additional information about the same subject.
+Korean people use this expression to convey additional information about the same subject.

 The meaning will be the same.
 For today, I am explaining without omitting it.